Employer of Record (EOR) in Germany – Everything You Need to Know

 Ensures employees feel secure and properly supported under German law.

-How much does employment in Germany cost?
+How much does employment in Germany cost, and how much is an EOR?

-Hiring in Germany involves more than just paying a gross salary.
-Employers are required to contribute to statutory social insurance, health, pension, and unemployment schemes — typically adding around 24 % on top of gross pay.
+to statutory social insurance, health, pension, and unemployment schemes — typically adding around 24 % on top of gross pay.

 - Based on a Gross Salary = 100%